korkje/adt/readme.md

 The type of `U` in this case is `number | null`.

-As it is the return type of the creator function that determines the type of the variant's associated data, you can get creative with it:
+As it is only the return type of the creator function that determines the type of the variant's associated data, you can get creative with it:

 ```typescript
 const power_status = adt({